The-FireHub-Project-old/FireHub_Core/docs/support/collection.md

 > note: If offset is non-negative, the sequence will start at that offset in the collection.

-> note: If offset is negative, the sequence will start that far from the end of the collection
+> note: If offset is negative, the sequence will start that far from the end of the collection.

 ```php
 $collection = Collection::create(fn ():array => [